yongbin-wei/GAMBA/README.md

 We simulate and analyze the outcome of different statistical evaluation approaches for a wide range of real brain phenotypes and artificial gradients.
 To get started, please see `/silumation/README.txt` for details.

 ## GAMBA platform
-GAMBA is based on Vue.js.
+GAMBA is developed using Vue.js.
 Source code can be found at https://github.com/yongbin-wei/webgamba.git.